 Make room for things that have nothing to do with work.
 Move your body.
 Sleep properly.
 Spend time with people who don't need anything from you.
 And if you're in deep, talk to someone—a friend, a colleague, a professional.
 Don't wait until it gets worse.
 Ask for help before you hit the wall, not after.

-Willpower Instinct By Kelly McGonigal Willpower isn't a character trait — it's a muscle.
-You can train it once you understand how it works.
+Willpower Instinct By Kelly McGonigal Not a character trait — a muscle.
+Trainable, depletable, and wildly misunderstood.

 Choosing Your Battles Not every fight deserves your energy—save it for the ones that protect what you care about.